 We got our scooters (one was missing, and that had to be sorted out) and we headed into the park.
 I was “detained” at the gate because of the mask, and that had to get sorted out too.
 After a while, we were off to stand in line.
 No really, we went to stand in lines.
 We didn’t do much of the fast pass, just a little here and there.
 We used the wheel chair lines when possible, but those were only at certain rides.

 The kids were funny.
 I asked Kid Four if she was having a good time, and she said she didn’t know.
 I told her that standing in line meant that you’re having a good time at Disneyland, so she started to think she may have been having a good time.
 Interestingly, I was started at quite a bit.
 I thought it would be less so since I was in a wheel chair, but no. Another interesting thing: Our photos were banned.
-After our first ride (I think it was pace Mountain) we went to look at our picture, and simply couldn’t find it.
-Then we learned that it violated the Disney policy, you guessed it, because of the mask.
+After our first ride (I think it was Space Mountain) we went to look at our picture, and simply couldn’t find it.
+Then we learned that our photo violated the Disney policy, you guessed it, because of the mask.
 Once The Papa explained that it was a medical device, they had to get a supervisor to unlock it, which took about 20 minutes, and we didn’t even buy the picture. lol.
 The sun was beating down on us quite a bit, and I was all covered up, so I toasted like a marshmallow inside, and of course was dehydrated because, well, the mask, so I ended up too weak to go on.
 They said the room would be ready around 3:30pm, so I went back at 4:30, and it still wasn’t ready.
 I ended up taking a break in the car and fell asleep for a while.
 I had a little water and a snack, and went back to the group, just in time for the Indiana Jones ride.
 It was AWESOME.
 There was just the right amount of jiggle in the ride.
 All of the others (except Buzz Lightyear) were too much for me, especially with a mask.

 Remember the heat?
 My face does, forevermore.
 There’s now a permanent line around my face at the top where the mask was.
-I think it had to do with heat + plastic + face.
+I think it had to do with heat + rubber/plastic + face.

 The kids were really good.
 There wasn’t much complaining or fighting.
 Kid Two really got into taking selfies.
 He took about 100.
 Kid Three and I were chatting about that.
 They seemed to enjoy being with each other, and Grandma was enjoying the roller coasters too.
 Yup, she gets around for an 80+ year old.
 The kids had a good time using the phones for pictures, and drained all of the batteries.
 Yay us!
 So, when Disney called and said the room was ready, there was just enough juice for me to answer and respond.
 Off I went.
 I left them to the fireworks and parade.